hotdogmcgee/music-book-review--client/README.md

 ## How to use the app

 To use full functionality of app you must login or register.
-A testing username has been provided, please look at the how-to section of the app itself.
+A testing username has been provided, please click on "How do I use this app?" on the home page.

 ## Technology Used